No tree has to stand in the orchard shouting, “Look at my fruit!” It doesn’t have to, because fruit speaks for itself.

 And we, likewise, need to stay planted near the stream.
 No, we can’t keep our nose in the Bible all the time.
 But we can meditate on Scripture all through the day, learning to apply it to daily happenings, and to life’s problems and worries.

 And thus grow a faith that never fades or withers.
-A faith but bears fruit, even during times of drought, trial, or evil.
+A faith that bears fruit, even during times of drought, trial, or evil.
 And in this way, succeed in all that God wants us to do.

 Is your fruit so obvious that others seek you out to discover the source of your peace and joy?